Crezetique/WishlistForFab/README.md

 - For Chrome users: https://chromewebstore.google.com/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld
 - For Firefox users: https://addons.mozilla.org/en-US/firefox/addon/codeinjector/

-Specify `https://www.fab.com/*` as a wildcard domain target for the script injection.
+1. Specify `https://www.fab.com/*` as the domain target for the script injection.
+2. Copy javascript and css over from the repo /src folder.